List of Lucchese crime family mobsters: Frank Papagni

-Frank "Frankie Bones" Papagni (born July 18, 1957) is a soldier.
+Frank "Frankie Bones" Papagni (born July 18, 1957) is the current underboss of the family.
+Papagni is a longtime Brooklyn faction member.
 In 1991, Papagni attended a making ceremony in Howard Beach, Queens.
 At the induction ceremony, a man he called his cousin Frank Gioia Jr. became a member of the Lucchese family.
 In 1993, Papagni along with George Zappola and Frank Gioia Jr. plotted to have Steven Crea killed.
 In 1993, he was convicted of fraud, extortion and attempted murder, including a plot to kill John A. “Junior” Gotti.
-Papagni served as consigliere in the mid 1990s.
+Papagni served as consigliere in the mid-1990s.
 In 1996, Papagni was indicted along with George Zappola, George Conte and Frank Giacobbe on murder charges.
 The 1996, indictment charged Papagni with two 1992 murders: the first was the murder of Gambino crime family associate Frank Mariconda and the second was the murder of Richard Taglianetti.
-Papagni would later receive a 20 year prison sentenced.
-Government informant Frank Gioia Jr. later testified that he helped Papagni murder Frank Mariconda, who had disrespected Papagni’s girlfriend in a bar.
+Papagni would later receive a 20-year prison sentence.
+Government informant Frank Gioia Jr. later testified that he helped Papagni murder Frank Mariconda, who had disrespected Papagni's girlfriend in a bar.
 He was released from prison on November 24, 2015.